 Simple Vegan, Palm Oil Free Soap Recipe for Beginners

-How many soaps will you get?
+- How many soaps does the recipe make?
 2 soaps of about 5x7 cm depending on which mold you use

-What mould should you use?
-To start off, you can buy any silicone reusable mould.
-For this recipe, I use this muffin mold and this heart shaped mold.
-Basically, any cookie/chocolate silicone moulds work well.
-Make sure you don't use anything in plastic/steel or any rigid mould.
+- What mould should you use?
+To start off, you can buy any reusable silicone mould.
+For this recipe, I used this muffin mold and this heart shaped mold.
+Basically, any cookie/chocolate silicone moulds works well.
+Make sure you don't use a plastic/steel or any rigid mould.
 You need something flexible to get the soap out!

 Essential Oils (optional): up to 3% of your total oils.
-This recipe uses 200 grams of oil, therefore, use up to 6 grams of essential oils.
+This recipe uses 200 grams of oil, therefore, use up to 6 grams/0.21 oz of essential oils.

-Water and Sodium Hydroxide together form what we call a "lye solution".
-I always apply a lye discount to my recipe.
-If a recipe calls for X amount of lye to saponify, I am using 5% less of this lye.
-Why?
-This way there is a bit of oil left behind which does not have any more lye to saponify.
+This way, a bit of oil is left behind which does not have any more lye to saponify.
 As a result, the soap will be milder and nourishing to the skin.
 This process is also called "superfatting".

 Bear in mind that every bit of water in your soap will need to evaporate for the soap to become mild and usable (this happens during the curing period).
-Technically there is no maximum amount of water you could use, but the more water you use, the softer the soap and the longer it will need to cure.
+Technically, there is no maximum amount of water you could use.
+The more water you use, the softer the will be soap and the longer it will need to cure.

 Should I use Tap or Distilled/Deionised Water?

 One question I had at the beginning of my soap making journey was: can I use tap water to prepare the lye solution for my soap?
-The answer is yes, but bear in mind that tap water may contain impurities, metals etc. and this may interact with the final result and performance of the soap.
+The answer is yes, but bear in mind that tap water may contain impurities, which could affect the final result and performance of the soap.

-All my soaps are made with distilled water, but if you are just starting out in your kitchen is absolutely fine to use tap water.
-As an alternative, you could use deionised water which is not as pure as distilled water, but much cheaper.
+Deionised water is not as pure as distilled water, but much cheaper.
 Unfortunately, water can only be found in plastic.
-The good thing is that once it's finished it's super clean and very easy to recycle.
+The good thing is that once the plastic bottle is empty, it is super clean and very easy to recycle.